hushenglang/machine-learning-coursera-Andrew_Ng/README.md

 # machine-learning-coursera-Andrew_Ng
-This is repo is the exercises of my solution for machine learning Andrew Ng on Coursera.
+This repo is the exercises of my solution for machine learning Andrew Ng on Coursera.